 Peanut is back.
 The latest Android version is stable and gives me more time to spend with my family.
 When I have time, I can work on bugfixes and features.
 Many thanks for all your friendly emails!!

 Working on new project called Peanut.
-On the Peanut you can talk with HAM amateurs around the world via an Android device or network radio.
-Some of the ROOMS are connected to DSTAR reflectors ( REF001C, REF030C, XRF076B, XRF076F, XRF71L, XRF070C etc.. ).
-You only need an Android device to use DSTAR.
-Maybe in the future I will add DMR also.
+On the Peanut you can talk with HAM amateurs around the world via an Android device, network radio or Windows PC.

-- Any Android device running Android 4.x of higher.
+- Any Android device running Android 7.x or higher.

-- Make sure you are DSTAR registered user to use the DSTAR rooms like REF030!!
-Nobody will hear you when you are not registered.
+- Make sure you are DMR registered user to use and see the DMR rooms!

-Check if you are DSTAR registered : https://wb1gof.dstargateway.org/cgi-bin/dstar-regcheck
+See if you are registered to USTRUST and DMR : http://www.pa7lim.nl/callcheck/

 - There are local rooms like SPANISH, DUTCH, ENGLISH, JAPANESE, KOREAN etc. These rooms are in HD quality.

 - The ROOMS like REF030C, XRF076C, XRF070C etc are linked to DSTAR.
 You can make a QSO with your phone/network radio to these reflectors.
 The rooms are transcoded with AMBE3000 chips located around the world.